 - Object Name: painting

-This is an oil painting on canvas in a gilt wood and plaster frame.
-The subject is a landscape view of a farm steading glimpsed through a barrier of trees fringing a rocky stream in the foreground.
-A path winds its way to the farm.
+This is an oil painting on canvas in a gilt wood & plaster frame.
+The subject is the head and shoulder view of elderly man, possibly Adam Skirving, the father of the artist Archibald Skirving.

 - For more information contact: East Lothian Council Museums Service